dragonsnapx/learnDS/Data Structures/Stack/README.md

 - isFull: Check if stack is full
 - Peek: Get top element

+My implementation had some additional methods:
+- destroyStack: calls `free()` on `malloc()`'d stack
+- resizeStack: Increases/Decreases the capacity of the stack.

 Uses of the stack include:
 - **Memory**: Stack-based memory
 - Expression Evaluation: Parsers, Linters, etc.